Webhooks

 4. Entity-Based Data: The entities array tells you what data is available

-Next Steps
+What’s Next

 1. Set up your webhook endpoint

-2. Register it in the Console
+2. Register it in the API

 3. Test with sample verification requests